KnorpelSenf/typegram/README.md

 ## Available Methods

 In addition to the types, this package provides you with another type `Telegram` which contains all available **methods** of the API.
-There is no further structure applied to this, but if you can come up with something reasonable, please suggest it in an issue or directly open a PR.
+There is no further structure applied to this.

 Each method takes just a single argument with a structure that corresponds to the object expected by Telegram.
 If you need to directly access that type, consider using `Opts<M>` where `M` is the method name (e.g. `Opts<'getMe'>`).